Mechanic CV Template (Text Format)

 Mechanic job outlook in 2025 — things to know

-According to the Office for National Statistics (ONS), mechanics in the UK earn an average annual salary of £31,568.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), mechanics in the UK earn an average annual salary of £31,568.

 You can find information about the gender pay gap for mechanic on the ONS’ website.